JoshBurke/FlockSim/README.md

 # OmniFlock

 A Python-based swarm intelligence simulator that supports multiple scenarios and pluggable bot intelligences.
-The system includes both direct simulation and evolutionary learning capabilities, with high-performance parallel evolution.
+The system includes both direct simulation and evolutionary learning capabilities, with options for CPU-parallelized evolution.

 ![Flocking Demo](demo/flock.gif)